MattMiles95/PP3_Ravens_Rest/README.md

 #### Intro & Tutorial

-Once the Player has selected their character, they will be able to choose whether to play through the intro or skip straight to the start of the main game.
+Once the Player has selected their character, they will be able to choose whether to playthrough the intro or skip straight to the start of the main game.
 The intro offers some exposition on the games characters and narrative, whilst also acting as a tutorial for the common commands and conventions the Player will encounter during the game.

 #### Gameplay